 In the late 1990's - following a difficult period compositionally, he wrote Eight Miniatures and these saw him adopt a simpler and more direct tone in his music which continues to this day.
 Most of his music prior to the Miniatures has now been withdrawn.

 His Three Chamber Pieces was premiered at the 1987 Huddersfield Contemporary Music Festival and since then his work has been performed widely throughout the UK and, more recently, in Europe and the USA.
-He has received a number of commissions over the years and his work has been broadcast on BBC Radio 3 as well as on various regional radio stations.
+He has received a number of commissions over the years and his work has been broadcast on BBC Radio 3, Austria's Osterreich 1 and Ireland's Lyric FM as well as on a number of regional radio stations.
 His work has also been used as soundtracks for art installations and short films, notably with artist Linda Ingham and film-maker Annabel McCourt.

 In 1991 he and Steve Crowther inherited the Soundpool Contemporary Music Concerts.
 In 1995 he co-founded the Late Music Festival of which he remained Artistic Director until 2008.
 During that time, a total of 148 concerts were delivered and a total of 97 first performances were given.
 In its later years the Festival also delivered an ambitious education outreach programme in partnership with the City of York Council.

 In 2007 he was awarded the St Hugh’s Fellowship to write two new pieces and to found a new classical music festival in NE Lincolnshire.
 This Festival was held at St James Church (now Grimsby Minster) in Grimsby in September 2008.
 It was a significant success and, consequently it became an annual event running until 2011.